-It all boils down to money.
-Any entertainment product (music, movies, and TV series) is subject to a licensing agreement.
+Any entertainment product (music, movies, and TV series) is subject to something known as a licensing agreement.
 Netflix forges partnerships with content providers through licensing deals to ensure that you get the TV shows and movies you desire.

 Netflix also creates licensing agreements for its original series such as Orange is the New Black or Stranger Things.

 These licensing deals are meant to protect both the content and the producer.
 All licensing deals contain some form of royalty arrangement that allows the producer of the content to earn a percentage of the earnings.

 Netflix has licensing deals in most countries around the globe, even if the content library doesn’t look the same in each country.
 This is a product of different licensing deals.

 Along with a few other countries (such good company as North Korea and Syria), China is very picky about what it allows on the internet.